asiripanich/TravelSurveyCOVID19/README.md

 # Travel survey resources

-This repository holds the travel survey resources that we used to conduct a smartphone travel survey during the period of COVID-19 in Australia.
+This repository holds the survey forms that we used to conduct a smartphone travel survey during the period of COVID-19 in Australia.

 component | link
 ---|---